BlogIIT-JEEI- V Characteristics in Forward and Reverse Bias

 I agree to the terms and conditions and privacy policy.

-A forward biased diode conducts current (IF) in the forward direction.
+A forward biassed diode conducts current (IF) in the forward direction.
 The amount of forwarding voltage has a direct effect on the value of IF.
 In fact, the ampere-volt, or IV, characteristic of a diode is the relationship between forwarding voltage and forward current.
 This operation generates excessive heat across the junction, which can destroy a diode.
 A protective resistor is connected in series with the diode to avoid this situation.
 The forward current is limited by this resistor to its maximum rated value.
 When diodes are operated in the forward direction, a current-limiting resistor is typically used.

-When a diode is reverse biased, it conducts a small amount of reverse current.
+When a diode is reverse biassed, it conducts a small amount of reverse current.
 In a graph, the vertical reverse current line has current values expressed in microamperes.
 The number of minority current carriers involved in reverse current conduction is quite small.
 Overall, this means that the reverse current is constant over a large portion of the reverse voltage range whenever the reverse voltage of a diode is increased from the start, the reverse current changes very slightly.
 Current increases very quickly at the breakdown voltage (VBR) point.
 At this point, the voltage across the diode remains relatively constant.
 One such constant-voltage characteristic enables a variety of diode applications under reverse bias conditions.
 Avalanche breakdown and Zener breakdown are the processes that are responsible for current conduction in a reverse-biased diode.

 A semiconductor diode’s primary function, for example, is the rectification of AC to DC.
-When a diode is forward biased (the higher potential is connected to the Anode), current flows through it.
-The current is blocked when the diode is reverse biased (the higher potential is connected to the Cathode).
+When a diode is forward biassed (the higher potential is connected to the Anode), current flows through it.
+The current is blocked when the diode is reverse biassed (the higher potential is connected to the Cathode).
 A PN junction needs a bias voltage of a specific polarity and amplitude for current to flow.
 Such a bias voltage also controls the resistance of the junction and, as a result, the current flow through it.

-Once the diode is forward biased, or anode positive in relation to the cathode, a forward or positive current flows through it and operates in the top right quadrant of its I-V characteristics curves.
+Once the diode is forward biassed, or anode positive in relation to the cathode, a forward or positive current flows through it and operates in the top right quadrant of its I-V characteristics curves.
 The curve gradually increases into the forward quadrant from the zero intersection, but the forward current and voltage are extremely small.

 The operational region is in the first quadrant in the forward bias.
 Germanium has a threshold voltage of 0.3 V and Silicon has a threshold voltage of 0.7 V. Beyond this threshold voltage, the graph rises in a non-linear fashion.